Businesses average about 22 hours of downtime a year

-Fortunately, as we discussed in a recent article, advances in IT automation are beginning to help retailers manage these challenges more effectively.
-But when all of your in-store technology relies on the network, the network needs to be up and running – all the time.
-Wireless failover technology can be easily implemented in stores so that technology is always available when customers need it most.
-This article will explain how wireless failover technology can benefit your stores.
+Fortunately, advances in IT automation are beginning to help businesses manage these challenges more effectively.
+When all of your technology relies on the network, the network needs to be up and running all the time.
+Wireless failover technology can be easily implemented so that connectivity is always available when you and your customers need it most.
+This article will explain how wireless failover technology solves the problem.

 Wireless Failover – The Reliable Option

 Advances in mobile technologies such as 4G LTE have made wireless secondary connections a reliable, cost-effective alternative to traditional broadband or T1 lines.
 Since it’s over the air, local disruptions to landlines, including damage from construction or major weather events, are much less likely to impact the wireless service.
-Wireless is affordable and capable of keeping advanced retail applications and multiple devices online until the primary connection is restored.
+Wireless is affordable and capable of keeping everything online until the primary connection is restored.

-For retailers looking to start implementing a Self Healing Store™, wireless failover is a great first step.
-The necessary hardware is easy to install and the service is monitored and managed from a central location.
+For retailers looking to start implementing technology that heals itself -- such as our Self Healing Store™ -- wireless failover is a great first step.
+The best-in-class failover enabled hardware is easy to install and the service is monitored and managed from a central location.
 In the event of a network failure at the store, the system automatically detects the outage and makes the switch to the wireless back-up, mitigating the impact on stores and providing uninterrupted connectivity to keep transactions and customers flowing as smoothly as possible.